Sainan/warframe-build-evaluator/API.md

 An inbuild is a table of gear_name-gear pairs.

+gear_name may be "powersuit", "primary", "secondary" or "melee".

 In this context, a gear is a table containing "name", "rank" and "mods".
 Every property is optional.
 Rank is assumed max if omitted.

 The mods table is an array of mods.
 Each mod must have a "name" property.
 The "rank" property is optional and assumed 0 if omitted.
 Note that rank is uncapped.

+The inbuild may also contain an "operator" field, which itself may contain "phoenix_talons" with a value between 0 and 3.

 An example inbuild: